v1becheck/angular-task-tracker/README.md

 Hit data link first since server goes to sleep due to inactivity.

-Double left-click on Task to enable/disable reminder.
+Double left-click on Task to enable/disable reminder.<br>
 Add new Task or remove it.